pmalmgren/petermalmgren.com/content/token-scanning-with-rust.md

 ## What is a token scanner?

-A token scanner takes a character stream and turns it into a stream of tokens, which are basically valid characters or character combinations for a given programming language.
+A token scanner takes a character stream and turns it into a stream of tokens, which are valid characters or character combinations for a given programming language.

 I've been going through [Crafting Interpreters](https://craftinginterpreters.com/) course using Rust instead of Java.
 Part of the course is implementing a token scanner for the [Lox language](https://craftinginterpreters.com/the-lox-language.html).